-Route: Start by walking along John Walker Drive, turning left onto A735 at the very end.
+Route: Start by walking north along John Walker Drive, turning left onto A735 at the very end.
 You will quickly come to a minor road on your left which takes you out into open countryside.
 Follow this road for the most part of the walk, ignoring any tracks off to the left or right.
 At one point it will turn left and cross the Carmel Water, leading you into Knockentiber.
 Turn right onto Kilmaurs Road and look out for a signed cycle route on your right as you walk along (NCR 73).
 Return to Kilmarnock following the cycle route all the way to Munro Avenue where you turn left then left again to re-join John Walker Drive

 WALK REPORT: 22 April 2016

 Its Friday night at 6:30pm, and a sign of how life has changed is that instead of getting showered and dressed to go out clubbing, I am pulling on my hiking trousers and trainers and heading to meet my friend Lynsey J for a walk!